When your unborn baby is diagnosed with a chromosomal anomaly or disability: your feelings

-You have two options after an antenatal diagnosis of a chromosomal anomaly or disability:
+You have 2 options after an antenatal diagnosis of a chromosomal anomaly or disability:

 Continuing the pregnancy

-If you decide to continue the pregnancy, you might be able to continue with routine care from your GP or midwife, or you might need to go to a special clinic.
+If you decide to continue the pregnancy, you might be able to continue with routine care from your doctor or midwife, or you might need to go to a special clinic.